Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 ``id`` is the community feature id (the id property of the community feature returned by the /community/data api )

 The results are provided as a geojson feature will all of the original properties provided in the community data with the following modifications:
  - image data is removed and replaced with a filename.
-In the future this filename will allow you to view the image.
+In the future this filename will allow you to view the image
  - an uploaded_datetime field is added that represents the date/time the community data was uploaded
  - an id field is added that represents the system id assigned to the community feature (will match the id in the url)
- - a status field is added representing the status of the community feature processing
- - user_email field is removed.
+ - user_email field (if provided) is removed

 ::